The stock market of BSE provides effective solution for money raising not only

 the Capital Market Act; however, carrying out a public transaction is also mandatory

 BSE aims to provide opportunity to the small and medium sized enterprises, which

 do not make public transaction at the listing of their shares.
 The shares of these

 issuers will be listed on BSE via technical listing.
-Therefore, listing in Category
+Therefore, listing on the T

-"T" can be considered as the first stage of listing on the regulated market.
-Listing
+Market can be considered as the first stage of listing on the regulated market.

-requirements in Equity Category "T" are practically indentical to the legal requirements
+Listing requirements on Equities T Market are practically indentical to the legal